rayanalysis/panda3d-screenrecorder/README.md

 You may specify a maximum number of stored frames, and set your framerate target.
 These values will determine your recording duration.
 You may also specify a custom resolution via buff_hw=[w,h] .

-When RAM_mode=True , the recording will be performed entirely in system RAM which gives a significant performance improvement.
+When RAM_mode=True , panda3d-screenrecorder will attempt to perform the entire conversion in system RAM, which gives a significant performance improvement.
 See the Usage sample for a listing of all the optional inputs to pandarecord.setup_sg() .

 Set max_screens=int(some_int) to limit the amount of RAM committed to the image dictionary (default=5000).

+When setting write_threads=int(some_int), keep in mind that anything above write_threads=1 is currently experimental, even if tacitly supported.
+Better async integration for file writes should come around after the 1.10.13 dev updates are official for async screenshots.
+This setting has no effect on RAM_mode=True, use_native=False runs.

 ## Prerequisites
 - panda3d-1.10.13 (or higher)